 Keywords: Biodiversity; Community Ecology; Microbial Ecology; Microbiome; Microbiota; Phytobiome; Pathobiome; Species Interactions; Microbial Networks; Biocontrol; Biomonitoring; Health; Metabarcoding; Next-Generation Sequencing; Plants; Fungi; Bacteria

-- PhD thesis position (3 years): Towards pesticide-free viticulture: analysis of vine and soil microbiome to develop microbial biocontrol of powdery and downy mildew.
-The PhD thesis will be co-supervised by Patrice This (Agap).
-Applications should be sent to the Sciences & Environments Doctoral School of the University of Bordeaux.
+Paola Fournier (PhD student, 2021-present): Towards pesticide-free viticulture: analysis of vine and soil microbiome to develop microbial biocontrol of powdery and downy mildew.
+Co-supervised with Patrice This (Agap) in the framework of the VITAE research project.

 Marine Cambon (Post-doctoral researcher, 2019-2020): Next-generation biomonitoring of drought stress in forest ecosystems.
 Co-supervised with Sylvain Delzon (Biogeco)

 Marine Trillat (Engineer, 2019-2020): Development of metabarcoding protocols for various environmental samples (plant, insect, water).
 In collaboration with the PGTB sequencing facility

 Charlie Pauvert (PhD student, 2016-2019): Comparison and evaluation of bioinformatics and statistical approaches for the analysis of the pathobiome of crops plants.
 Co-supervised with Jessica Vallance (SAVE)

 Tania Fort (PhD student, 2016-2019): Functions, transmission and emission of the canopy microbiota.
 In collaboration with Lisa Wingate (ISPA) and Amy Zanne (George Washington University)